emre2345/spica/docs/content/concept/passport.md

 ## Strategies
 Our passport module supports SSO strategies as well.
 You will find SSO settings screen in “Strategies” page.
 Once you setup your SSO strategy, login button will be visible in login page.
-You can use both normal login and SSO login at the same time.
+You can use both traditional login and SSO login at the same time.

 ## Additional Settings
 You can define your identities data model fully flexible.
-Spice requires email, first name and last name.
-Also in “Settings” tab, you add new fields and customize your identity data models.
+Spica requires email, first name and last name.
+Also in “Settings” tab, you can add new fields and customize your identity data models.